GTMStack

 Lead Scoring

 The catch is calibration.
 An AI-based lead scoring model needs enough historical data to learn what “good” looks like for your specific business.
 If you’re closing 5 deals a month, you probably don’t have enough signal.
-If you’re closing 50, the model can start to identify patterns that rules-based scoring misses.
+If you’re closing 50, the model can start identifying patterns that rules-based scoring misses.

 Workflows Where AI Agents Fall Short